 In this article, I’m going to answer this question for you and hopefully leave you with some valuable information to consider the next time you see Harvey Specter’s turntable in Suits.

 So, what record player does Harvey Specter have?

-Harvey Specter’s record player is the Pro-Ject RPM 1.3 Genie Turntable in White.
+Harvey Specter’s record player is the Pro-Ject RPM 1.3 Genie Turntable.

 Surprisingly, this turntable is actually quite affordable.
 This is surprising when one considers Harvey Specter’s lavish lifestyle and seemingly high-end taste which warrants increased spending.
 In fact, when one considers the overall best turntables under $500, the Pro-Ject RPM 1.3 Genie takes the crown.